Harrison-Ward/xG/README.md

 - **Shot Location**: Where the player takes the shot on the pitch
 - **Goal Mouth Location**: Where the ball crosses the goalline

-Explore the methodology and calculations in detail in the [xG Model Notebook](models/xG_model.ipynb).
+Explore the methodology and calculations in detail in the [PSxG Model Notebook](models/xG_model.ipynb).

 ### xP (Expected Points) Model
 The xP model takes the data from the PSxG model and simulates 100,000 possible matches to generate the probability that each team would win.
 These win probabilities are then used to calculate the number of expected points each team would receive.